 Regexp introduction

 In this chapter, you'll get to know how to declare and use regexps.
-For some examples, the equivalent normal string method is shown for comparison.
-Regular expression features will be covered next chapter onwards.
+For some examples, the equivalent normal string method is also shown for comparison.
 The main focus will be to get you comfortable with syntax and text processing examples.
 Three methods will be introduced in this chapter.
 The match? method to search if the input contains a string and the sub and gsub methods to substitute a portion of the input with something else.
+Regular expression features will be covered from the next chapter onwards.

 info This book will use the terms regular expressions and regexp interchangeably.